schuchert/wikispaces/pages/FitNesse.Tutorials.TableTables.md

       return result;
    }
 ```

 * Run your tests, make sure they pass.
-//**Note**//: This is a somewhat refactored method.
+**Note**: This is a somewhat refactored method.
 It will get longer and shorter as you work through this parsing exercise.

 ## Next Test: Handle two 30 minute programs
 * Add a new test (and update the @Before method):

 ```java
    @Before
    public void init() throws ParseException {